TelerikAcademy/Slice-and-Dice/01 Front-end-tools/slides/README.md

   - Guest OS Windows 7 (for IE 9)
   - Guest OS Windows 10 (for Edge)

-# Testing a web app on VMs
+# Steps for testing on VMs

 - The testing is done in the following steps:
   1. Develop the app, using a random browser